MagmaSpeedCubes/before-inc/Assets/Scripts/UI/planning.md

 Improve walking and bike paths in cities and encourage people to use active transportation.
 Slightly decreases emissions.

 Walkable Cities
 Rezone cities to allow for mixed use walkable developments.
-Decreases emissions over time.
+Decreases emissions.
 Increases support.